 Our business is labor intensive, utilizing large numbers of engineering and manufacturing personnel.
 There is uncertainty with respect to rising labor costs and on-going labor shortages.
 Furthermore, labor disputes and strikes based partly on wages have in the past slowed or stopped production by certain manufacturers in China.
 In some cases, employers have responded by significantly increasing the wages of workers at such plants.
 Any increase in labor costs due to minimum wage laws or customer requirements about scheduling and overtime that we are unable to recover in our pricing to our customers could materially adversely affect our business, financial condition, and results of operations.
-In addition, general labor shortages (which occurred during 2021 and that continued in 2022), a high turnover rate and our difficulty in recruiting and retaining qualified employees at any level of our organization could result in a potential for defects in our products, production disruptions or delays, or the inability to ramp production to meet increased customer orders, resulting in order cancellation or imposition of customer penalties if we are unable to deliver products in a timely manner.
+In addition, general labor shortages (which occurred during 2021 and 2022), a high turnover rate and our difficulty in recruiting and retaining qualified employees at any level of our organization could result in a potential for defects in our products, production disruptions or delays, or the inability to ramp production to meet increased customer orders, resulting in order cancellation or imposition of customer penalties if we are unable to deliver products in a timely manner.

-To respond to competitive pressures and customer requirements, we may further expand internationally in lower-cost locations.
+To respond to competitive pressures and customer requirements, we may further expand - both domestically and internationally.
 If we pursue such expansions, we may be required to make additional capital expenditures.
-For instance, in March 2022 we announced our plans to construct a new plant in Penang, Malaysia, which we project will require approximately \$130.0 million in capital expenditures over a three-year period.
-In addition, the cost structure in certain countries that are now considered to be favorable may increase as economies develop or as such countries join multinational economic communities or organizations, causing local wages to rise.
-As a result, we may need to continue to seek new locations with lower costs and the employee and infrastructure base to support PCB manufacturing and we may lose business in our existing facilities as a result of such potential shifts in the global market.
-We cannot assure investors that we will realize the anticipated strategic benefits of our international operations, including our new plant, or that our international operations will contribute positively to our operating results.
+For instance, in November 2023, we announced our plans to construct a new proposed advanced technology PCB manufacturing facility in Syracuse, New York.
+Phase one of the proposed project, including capital for campus-wide improvements, is estimated to be \$100.0 million to \$130.0 million, and is anticipated to run through 2026.
+In addition, the cost structure in certain regions or countries that are now considered to be favorable may increase as economies develop, causing local wages to rise.
+As a result, we may need to continue to seek new locations with lower costs and the employee and infrastructure base to support PCB manufacturing and we may lose business in our existing facilities as a result of such potential shifts in the market.
+We cannot assure investors that we will realize the anticipated strategic benefits of our new locations, or that such locations will contribute positively to our operating results.

 In North America, we are experiencing wage inflation pressures, as a result of labor shortages, and certain pressures which are also mandated by local and state governments.
 Further, we are experiencing rising health care costs.
 While we strive to manage these challenges, there can be no assurance that our efforts will succeed which would result in higher costs and lower profits.
 The competition for talent and labor in North America and in general is currently extremely high.
-In this competitive environment, our business could be adversely impacted by increases in labor costs, which could include increases in wages and benefits necessary to attract and retain high quality employees with the right skill sets, increases triggered by regulatory actions regarding wages, scheduling, and benefits; increases in health care and workers' compensation insurance costs; and increases in benefits and costs related to the COVID-19 pandemic and its resurgence from time to time.
-In light of the current challenging labor market conditions, due in part to the on-going effects from COVID-19 pandemic, our wages and benefits programs and any steps we take to increase our wages and benefits, may be insufficient to attract and retain talent at all levels of our organization.
+In this competitive environment, our business could be adversely impacted by increases in labor costs, which could include increases in wages and benefits necessary to attract and retain high quality employees with the right skill sets, increases triggered by regulatory actions regarding wages, scheduling, and benefits; and increases in health care and workers' compensation insurance costs.
+In light of the current challenging labor market conditions, our wages and benefits programs and any steps we take to increase our wages and benefits, may be insufficient to attract and retain talent at all levels of our organization.
 Existing labor shortages, and our inability to attract employees to maintain a qualified workforce, could adversely affect our production and our overall business and financial performance.